Vital Records Online

 required documents

-To request Illinois death certificates, you must provide valid identification and be an authorized recipient.
+To request Illinois death certificate, you must provide valid identification and be an authorized recipient.
 Acceptable primary IDs include a state-issued driver’s license, U.S. passport, or active duty military ID.
 If you do not have a primary ID, the IDPH accepts two forms of secondary identification; refer to the list below.
 Death records are restricted to family members, agencies, and persons with personal or property interest in the decedent.
 Applicants must submit a completed request form and a valid ID(s), as listed below.

 Primary ID Requirements Options